pari-medical-holding-gmbh/Hyper-V-AutoPilot-VM/README.md

 cd HyperV-AutoPilot-VM
 ```

+### 2. Create a new Enterprise Application
+Name it anything you like and create the new [Enterprise application](https://entra.microsoft.com/#view/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/~/AppAppsPreview).
+Afterwards switch to the corresponding (named the same) Enterprise Registration -> API permissions and add a new permission:
+1. Choose "Microsoft Graph"
+2. Select "Application permissions"
+3. Add those three permissions: Device.Read.All & DeviceManagementManagedDevices.Read.All & DeviceManagementServiceConfig.ReadWrite.All
+4. Create a new secret at "Certificates & secrets"
+5. Temporary write down the secret, will be needed afterwards.

-### 2. Change / Update the RegisterVM-ResetLocally.ps1
+### 3. Change / Update the RegisterVM-ResetLocally.ps1
 This script uploads Autopilot data to Intune using an Entra App Registration (application permissions).
 Edit the following variables inside RegisterVM-ResetLocally.ps1 with your values BEFORE building the ISO (or supply via parameters if you run the script directly):

 ```powershell